DeneilSantiagoPayumo/Obsidian-Vault/Social Anthropology/Archived Material/SAN Michaelmas Term 1 2023/Bibliography/The Materiality of Everyday Sex, thinking beyond prostitution.md

 "This causalisation of male/female relationships ... transforms the flow of resources between families, individuals and sexes.
 With marriage unaffordable for many men and women, men's gifts to multiple-girlfriends have increasingly replaced *ilobolo* payments to parents."
 (108).
 Now, sexual relationships are cemented with gifts from men.

 These relationships are not seen as prostitutions - women will *qoma* (choose) a lover whereas a prostitute will sell her body.
-Prostitutes are see as scarce in Mandeni and are positioned as outsiders.
+Prostitutes are seen as scarce in Mandeni and are positioned as outsiders.

 Men's privileged economic position allows them considerable control over women's bodies - including the use of contraception.
 Women on the other hand face dilemmas over using birth control - although the risk of childbirth falls, there is a risk of contracting AIDS from unprotected sex.